Happy Birthday, Marsha!: Controversy

 Tourmaline had uploaded the "Gay Power!" video clip to Vimeo in 2012.
-While Tourmaline falsely claimed ownership of the footage in the OpEd, in a tweet on April 17, 2017, Tourmaline admitted she stole the footage: "i stole it and uploaded it in 2012 as a form of direct action against assimilation and historical erasure of trans life".
+While Tourmaline falsely claimed ownership of the footage in the op-ed, in a tweet on April 17, 2017, Tourmaline admitted she stole the footage: "I stole it and uploaded it in 2012 as a form of direct action against assimilation and historical erasure of trans life".
 When the LOVE Collective issued a copyright violation claim against Tourmaline and had their footage removed from Tourmaline's Vimeo channel, Tourmaline accused France of being behind the removal.
 LOVE Collective's Tracy Fitz confirmed to The Advocate that they, as the license holders, took down Tourmaline's illegal usage, and that France had nothing to do with it.
 They also confirmed that France paid them for all use of their footage in his films (predominantly footage never used by Tourmaline).

-In interviews with journalists, France reminded readers that as a gay man who lived through the AIDS pandemic, he not only knew Marsha Johnson, but that he used both personal knowledge and footage he already had of Johnson that he had shot at ACT UP and other AIDS-related events for his documentary, How to Survive a Plague.
+In interviews with journalists, France reminded readers that as a gay man who lived through the AIDS pandemic, he not only knew Marsha P. Johnson, but that he used both personal knowledge and footage he already had of Johnson that he had shot at ACT UP and other AIDS-related events for his documentary, How to Survive a Plague.
 He also provided documents to investigators about his plans to make a film about Johnson, which he had been considering ever since Johnson's death in 1992.
-Speaking to The Advocate, France did concede one point: he acknowledged that he was present at Cooper Union in November 2015 when Tourmaline exhibited work that included a rare clip of Johnson, speaking in a basement, shot in 1991 by New York University professor Darrell Wilson, previously inaccessible to anyone but New York University film students.
-France had subsequently obtained a copy of the footage, of which a 14 second excerpt is included in his documentary.
-While France stated that he had been previously aware of the footage's existence, The Advocate report agreed that in this one instance, "the fact that his film uses this video after he saw it for the first time during Gossett's presentation does support her claim that, 'Clearly France has seen and learned from our work.'"
+Speaking to The Advocate, France did concede one point: He acknowledged that he was present at Cooper Union in November 2015 when Tourmaline exhibited work that included a rare clip of Johnson, speaking in a basement, shot in 1991 by New York University professor Darrell Wilson, previously inaccessible to anyone but New York University film students.
+France had subsequently obtained a copy of the footage, of which a 14-second excerpt is included in his documentary.
+While France stated that he had been previously aware of the footage's existence, The Advocate report agreed that in this one instance, "the fact that his film uses this video after he saw it for the first time during Tourmaline's presentation does support her claim that 'clearly France has seen and learned from our work.'"